tarek0026/OpenCV-Diameter-Measure/README.md

 # Dryer Diameter Measurement Project

-This project uses **OpenCV** to measure the **outer and inner diameters** of the dryer openings in images.
+This project uses **OpenCV** to measure the **outer and inner diameters** of dryer openings in images.
 The process involves **ORB feature matching** and **Homography** for image registration, extracting the circular regions from the images, and calculating the diameters of these openings.
 The results are displayed on the image and saved to an Excel file for further analysis.

 ## Requirements